Sunday, November 29, 2020

 These are the Indians and the Tibetans, living in harmony with the Gods in McLeod Ganj.

-In February 2013, I traveled a distance to be with the Gods in McLeod Ganj.
-They call it "Little Lhasa" since it had had a large population of Tibetans-in-exile" since 1959 when the Indian Government accepted them and gave them a place to put up their Government while in exile.
+In February 2013, I traveled to be with the Gods in McLeod Ganj.
+They call it "Little Lhasa" because it had had a large population of Tibetans in exile since 1959 when the Indian Government accepted them and gave them a place to put up their Government while in exile.

 That's only in India.
-They're accepting refugees in a warm embrace and protecting their rights, safety, and security.
+They warmly embrace refugees and protect their rights, safety, and security.

-And the greatest love is the Indian Government's support with their expression of faith -- Tibetan Buddhism.
+The greatest love is the Indian Government's support of their expression of faith in Tibetan Buddhism.

-I'm a Christian, but I've studied Major religions in India for over a year.
-And incorporate the beliefs into my faith.
+I'm a Christian, but I've studied Major religions in India for over a year and incorporated their beliefs into my faith.

 The world would be better if we were not too fanatic about our religious affiliation.
 When people would tend to fight for their faith as the best and the only truth, I would try to learn and understand others' faith deeply.

-I befriend people of different backgrounds and faith in India.
-It's about respect and understanding and not about prejudice and religious superiority.
+I befriend people of different backgrounds and faiths in India.
+It's about respect and understanding, not prejudice and religious superiority.

 With the universal God, we're all equal.
-It just happened that God appeared in different places and times in a completely different image depending on the culture and language unique to each country.
+God just happened to appear in different places and times in a completely different image depending on the culture and language unique to each country.

 When I was in India, their Gods were my Gods.
 The Gods and the Goddesses in Hinduism, Buddhism, Sikhism, Islam, and Christianity.
 All are Gods, but also a universal God.